spacemanidol/AnalyzingNeuralLanguageModelsGroup1/vector_similarity/README.md

 ### 1. Word-level embeddings

-This model takes as input a data file with tab-separated fields as followed:
+This model takes as input a data file with tab-separated fields as follows:

 `sentence_id	pair_id	sentence	word	figurative`

 The data is grouped into sections by `pair_id` (this name is somewhat misleading because it actually refers to many sentences that make up one group focused around a single idiom phrase.

 In this group, some of the sentences will be denoted as figurative uses (i.e. the value for `figurative` is `1`), and these sentences will all contain the idiom phrase.
 From this idiom phrase, there will be one word (`word`) denoted from the idiom.
 A second section of sentences in the `pair_id` group will be "literal" sentences, that use this same word in a *literal* way.
 These sentences have the same `pair_id` and the same `word` value, but their `figurative` value is `0`.
 Finally, there is a third section in the `pair_id` group that is made up of sentences that include a *paraphrase* word for the idiom word used in a literal way.
 These sentences have the same `pair_id` but a different `word` value (i.e. the paraphrased word) and a `figurative` value of `0`.

 Here's an abbreviated example for the idiom phrase "on the other hand":
 `sentence_id	 pair_id	 sentence 	 word	 figurative`

-`122	270	On the other hand, it is kind of distracting.	hand	1` `123	270	Samsung's hardware pioneering, on the other hand, needs more work.	hand	1` `127	270	When the mom let go of the girl's hand, the girl sprang up and ran again to the stage.	hand	0` `129	270	Grab his hand!	hand	0`
+`122	270	On the other hand, it is kind of distracting.	hand	1`

+`123	270	Samsung's hardware pioneering, on the other hand, needs more work.	hand	1`

+`127	270	When the mom let go of the girl's hand, the girl sprang up and ran again to the stage.	hand	0`

+`129	270	Grab his hand!	hand	0`

 `130	270	I count 11 scars on this hand.	hand	0`

-`142	270	This is a valid perspective on human alienation.	perspective	0` `139	270	From my perspective as someone who has been an employer, I would say this.	perspective	0` `140	270	I think that most people that have seen the world will agree with your perspective.	perspective	0`
+`142	270	This is a valid perspective on human alienation.	perspective	0`

+`139	270	From my perspective as someone who has been an employer, I would say this.	perspective	0`

+`140	270	I think that most people that have seen the world will agree with your perspective.	perspective	0`

 There are also some sets of `pair_id` sentences that are all literal, each based on a single entirely random word, that get used as a control group of sorts in the calculations.